 It's better to create a saved reply for this, which you edit and customise for that customer, and which has the article attached for reference.

 People always know when you've been lazy in replying.

 How many times have you asked customer support 2 questions and they've answered the first and somehow ignored the second?

 How many times have they given a standard generic answer which is not quite the question you asked?

 Both of these things are more often due to laziness than anything else and customers recognise that.

-It's uncommon for people to be thorough with replies including considering things the customer may not have considered yet but needed to.
+It's uncommon for people to be thorough with replies including consideration of steps to take that the customer had not considered but needed to.

 That's why the saved replies need editing at times.
 It's also why it's rude to dump an article on someone without some extra thought.